marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 ## Postgres to Rescue

-[Postgres][postgres] is a dbms used by gigantic companies to handle unbearable amounts of data.
+[Postgres][postgres] is a DBMS used by gigantic companies to handle unbearable amounts of data.
 We were (naively) aiming to _only_ a few million influencers...
 It should be enough, right?

 Right!

 Fast forward a few months, we were now handling **hundreds of millions of tasks in a single small Postgres instance**.
-To be totally transparent with you, we were running our db on an `ec2.m4.medium` instance on AWS with a 1Tb EBS data disk attached to it.
-At the same time **we had 100+ servers connected to that database** who were consuming and populating many different queues. 🤙
+To be totally transparent with you, we were running our DB on an `ec2.m4.medium` instance on AWS with a 1Tb EBS data disk attached to it.
+At the same time, **we had 100+ servers connected to that database** who were consuming and populating many different queues. 🤙

-It's been a long uphill road working with indexes, data partitioning, smart constraints, triggers and notifications.
+It's been a long uphill road working with indexes, data partitioning, smart constraints, triggers, and notifications.
 We hit dead ends and we went back to the drawing board more than once.

 ![Whiteboarding FetchQ](./fetchq-whiteboard.png)